 In the PROMOTIC system databases are accessed preferably by the PmAdo object and by the PmDatabase object - but this one is now considered obsolete.
 These objects contain multitude of methods for creating databases and tables, inserting or deleting records in tables, writing and reading values in records, searching and sorting, SQL statements executions, etc. The functionality of the PmAdo and PmDatabase objects is bound to purchase of the PmDB license.

 Some components of the PROMOTIC system (Trends and Alarms and Events) also allow to save data into database the system way.
 The PmTrend and PmAlarmEvent objects functionality is not conditioned by purchase of the PmDB licence.

 The ADO technology by the Microsoft company allows to access database by available ADO Providers provided by the Microsoft company, database manufacturers, from third parties, using the ADO Provider for standard ODBC, etc. The database (server) connection itself is executed by the ADO Connection object, defined by the ADO ConnectionString string.
-The ADO Connection object allows to execute SQL commands over thw database.
-Most SQL commands do not return any data (create/change/delete table, add/change/delete record in table, etc.).
-The SQL command SELECT returns requested data in table form as the ADO Recordset object.
+The ADO Connection object allows to execute SQL statements over thw database.
+Most SQL statements do not return any data (create/change/delete table, add/change/delete record in table, etc.).
+The SQL statement SELECT returns requested data in table form as the ADO Recordset object.